Lost Your Medicaid? Here’s What to Do Next

 Subsidies can range from 0% to 100 % of the monthly premium cost.
 Unfortunately, you could fall into the Medicaid gap, where you have Medicaid denied for some reason, but you don’t make enough income to qualify for subsidies under the ACA.
 As of February 2023, 11 states had not expanded Medicaid as specified under the Affordable Care Act, leaving residents vulnerable to a coverage gap between Medicaid eligibility and ACA subsidies.

-Though the Medicaid gap is a possibility, don’t allow the sticker price of health insurance premiums to prevent you from finding out if you might receive a health insurance premium subsidy.
+Though the Medicaid gap is possible, don’t allow the sticker price of health insurance premiums to prevent you from finding out if you might receive a health insurance premium subsidy.
 Your family status, income level, and the level of coverage you desire will ultimately determine the cost of your monthly premium.

 Snippet Render Is Present – D3 cannot be loaded in editor mode.
 Go to preview or publish mode.